masterbid/gentle-ravine-70463-graph/README.md

 The portal also implements a secure but flexible USER PERMISSIONS system which allocates priviledges to the different types/category of users.

 The portal is built with a MERNG (Mongodb, Express, React, Node.js, GraphQL) stack.
 Other technologies using are Redux Toolkit, Webpack 5 Module federation and PWA(Progressive Web App) for mobile App experience.

+NB: The application is still under development and some of the features listed above are not yet implement.